robertoalcantara/cpaux/README.md

 # cpaux
 ## Checkpoint firewall API helper

-Checkpoint management API is a bit tricky to get the info as organized as in "smart console".
+Checkpoint management API is a bit tricky to get the info organized as in "smart console".
 Management API v1.8.

 This project connects to management server and build a easily readable json output from access rules inside witch are in specific rulebase.
 Useful to let devops team aware about the current rules.